wpswings/track-orders-for-woocommerce/README.txt

 == Changelog ==

+= 1.2.1 - Released on 30th January 2026 =
+* New: Upsell product on the order tracking page.
+* Enhancement: Implemented React-based enhancements for tracking settings.
+* New: Compatibility with Upsell funnel builder for WooCommerce

 = 1.2.0 - Released on 8th January 2026 =
 * New: Email Delay Notification.
-* New: Compatibility with the latest WP 6.9 and WC 10.4.2
+* New: Compatibility with the latest WP 6.9 and WC 10.4.3

 = 1.1.10 – Released on 20 November 2025 =
 * New: Compatibility with the latest WP 6.8.3 and WC 10.3.5